rosemaryW1/Restaurant_JavaFx/README.md

 ## Contributions

 Contributions are welcome!
-If you'd like to contribute to the development of this project, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the development of this project, please follow the [contribution guidelines].